 How did you learn to ride a bike?
 Did you watch an “Essential bicycling techniques” presentation and take a quiz?
 Or did you get on the bike and learn from your bruises and scrapes?

-Let’s use elearning to create a safe place for people to learn from experience.
+Let’s create a safe place for people to learn from experience.

 More about this topic: